mpalummo/DFT-2D/BN-2L/AA1/scf-bands/PBW+vdW/README.md

 python plot_bands.py

-At the end you should have a file Bands_BN_2L_PBE-vdW.png	 in a png format to plot.
+At the end you should have a file Bands_BN_2L_AA1_PBE-vdW.png in a png format

 If you wish you can repeat the same calculations for the LDA and PBE relaxed structures and compare them